Updated September 26, 2017

 Online brokers: For investors who want to try playing the stock market

 When you think "buying stocks," do you think of a mob of white middle-aged men screaming over each other on the floor of the stock market as numbers whiz by on screens?

 You’re not totally off, but apps like Robinhood and Stash want to simplify the process a little bit.
 And by a little bit, I mean reducing it to a few taps on your phone.

 Robinhood and Stash let you buy, sell, and trade stocks and ETFs.
 "ETFs?
 The same ETFs that I can get through Betterment and Wealthfront?" you ask.
 Yes!
 But, in the case of Robinhood investing, the option to buy individual stocks is a real gamechanger.
-It makes stock trading accessible to people who would normally shy away from it (in this context, we’re talking mainly #millennials), but the lack of options like IRA and 529 accounts mean that, on their own, Robinhood and Stash aren’t viable options for a full-on investment plan.
+It makes stock trading accessible to people who would normally shy away from it (in this context, we’re talking mainly #millennials), but the lack of options like a Robinhood Roth IRA or 529 account means that, on their own, Robinhood and Stash aren’t viable options for a full-on investment plan.

 The Stash app doesn’t yet offer individual stock purchases, but its approach to ETFs is unique: it groups assets by type, like "The Activist" for renewable energy and "The Techie" for investment in Facebook and Apple.
 The idea is to allow you to invest in your interests and make it clear what the ETF is comprised of.
 It’s a little more straightforward than "Emerging Marketing Small-Cap fund."
 We talk more about the different investing options in our Stash review.